CodeMaverick2/CommentBox/README.md

    - Click the delete button to remove a reply.

 7. **Sorting:**
-   - Click "Sort By: Date" to sort comments and replies by date.
+   - Click "Sort By Date" to toggle sorting comments and replies by date.
+The initial sort order is ascending, indicated by an upward arrow (▲).
+Clicking the button again will sort in descending order, indicated by a downward arrow (▼).

 ## Error Handling